Hasmelash95/lol-lore/README.md

 ## Features

+### Landing Page

+The landing page has a background image of buildings within Noxus Prime (the capital city of the Noxan Empire).
 A logo on the left hand side remains present during the different states of the app (the landing page, each question and the certificate page).
 Clicking on the logo will send the user back to the landing page should they wish to read the contens again.

 ![Screenshot 2022-07-16 at 18 24 37](https://user-images.githubusercontent.com/103432143/179366261-260d7f9a-4895-49f3-94d0-bb9e524ba859.png)